RBI hikes repo rate by 35 bps to 6.25%, lowers FY23 GDP growth forecast to 6.8%

 The Reserve Bank of India (RBI) on Wednesday raised its key repo rate, or the key lending rate, by a smaller 35 basis points to 6.25%, to curb lingering inflation pressures.
+This is RBI's fifth straight increase in key lending rate.

 "Our financial system remains robust and stable, and corporates are healthier than before.
 India is widely seen as a bright spot in an otherwise gloomy world," said RBI Governor Shaktikanta Das in his policy statement.